10 Highest Radiation Cell Phones & How to Protect Yourself

 With the advent of 5G technology being implemented across the world, concerns have been elevated over the short millimeter wave-length frequencies that will be emitted by 5G towers.
 Though preventing this installation of 5G seems futile, there may be ways to mitigate its effects.

 In terms of 5G cell phones, most of the newest cell phones are equipped to utilize the new technology, though they aren’t necessarily more or less radiative.
 For more info on the potential dangers of 5G check out this article.

 Watch how much time you spend on your cell.
 Try to make your calls only the most necessary ones, and when you do use it, try to follow a two-minute rule of thumb.
 Research has shown that a short, two-minute call can alter the natural electrical activity of the brain up to one hour.

 Text More Often

 Text instead when you can.
 Obviously, don’t try this behind the wheel or any other time you need your full attention, but when a text will suffice, send one instead of dialing.

-Swap out your high radiation cell.
+Swap out your high radiation cell for one with the least radiation or lowest SAR level.
 If your phone is on the list, make the switch.
 It’s worth paying an extra cost in order to preserve one of the most valuable things you have: your health.

 Keep your phone away from your body and your waist during use.
 Again, it’s a device that emits and transmits electromagnetic waves that are absorbed by the soft tissues in your body.
 One study suggested that men who wear their cell phones near their waste could see their sperm count reduced by as much as one-third.